Sequential Choices, Option Values, and the Returns to Education: Conclusion

 \section{Conclusion}

 This paper has attempted to provide evidence on the ex-ante returns and option values to educational choices.
-To achieve this, we devised a dynamic model of schooling decisions in a life-cycle context that acknowledges uncertainty and sequential nature of schooling decisions.
-We estimated this model using Norwegian population panel data with nearly career-long earnings histories, and validated this against variation in schooling choices induced by a compulsory schooling reform.
+To achieve this, we devised a dynamic model of education and work decisions in a life-cycle context that acknowledges uncertainty and sequential nature of schooling decisions.
+We estimated this model using Norwegian population panel data with long earnings histories, and validated this against variation in schooling choices induced by a compulsory schooling reform.
 Finally, we used the structure of our model to learn about the rich patterns of compliance observed in our data and the potential economic mechanisms driving these. \\

 Our analysis gave several interesting insights.
 The ex-ante returns to schooling vary across the different stages of educational careers, depend on the choice of track and the ability of individuals.
 Underlying these heterogeneities is a strong pattern of ability-related sorting into different educational tracks.
-We also find that option values play a dominant role in shaping schooling decisions at several points in the educational career.
-We also documented how the presence of option values and re-enrollment opportunities could explain the ``inframarginal'' impacts of compulsory schooling reforms across the distribution of schooling attainment. \\
+We find that option values play a dominant role in shaping schooling decisions at several points in the educational career.
+We also document how the presence of option values and re-enrollment opportunities could explain the ``inframarginal'' impacts of compulsory schooling reforms across the distribution of schooling attainment.
+Further, we provide insights on how sectoral opportunities influence individuals' educational choices, reflecting differences in sector-specific returns to alternative educational tracks.\\